Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Introduction

 \section{Introduction}

+We investigate the use of \emph{learned indices} for the design of \emph{dynamic indexing data structures}.

-In the fundamental problem of \emph{data indexing}, one seeks to store a large data set in order to efficiently answer queries such as \emph{rank}, \emph{predecessor}, and \emph{range} queries.
-The input is a set $S$ of $n$ distinct integers from a universe $\mathcal{U}$.
-Denote by $\textsc{RANK} : S \rightarrow [n]$ the function that maps each $s \in S$ to its index in the sorted order.
-The goal is to store $S$ subject to indexing queries:
+\subparagraph{Indexing data structures.} An indexing data structure maintains a set $S$ of $n$ distinct integers from a universe $\mathcal{U}$.
+Let $\textsc{RANK} : S \rightarrow [n]$ be the function mapping each $s \in S$ to its index in the sorted order of $S$.
+The objective is to support the following indexing queries: